 1. DRUGSTORES/PHARMACY CHAINS

 Most of the major drugstores and pharmacy chains are likely to offer flu shots.
 Many take insurance, meaning that your flu shot may end up being free.
 Some offer different incentives to get you to get your flu shot there.
 At CVS, for example, if you’re enrolled in the ExtraCare Rewards program, you’ll receive a 20 percent off CVS Shopping Pass upon getting the flu shot.
 This is available in most states.
 This year Walgreens lets you give back when you get your flu shot, with its “get a shot, give a shot” program, that helps people in developing countries receiving life-saving immunizations.
 That’s my daughter’s arm, above, after getting her flu shot for free at Walgreens and supporting the good cause.
-FYI, Walgreens and Duane Reade are owned by the same company.
+Walgreens and Duane Reade are owned by the same company.
 FYI, don’t forget to spend your FSA dollars before the end of the year!

 Many supermarkets have a pharmacy inside, making grocery shopping and picking up prescriptions much more convenient.
 It can also save you from making an extra stop to get your flu shot.
 Check with your local supermarket pharmacy about flu shot availability and see if you can get it for free, with insurance, or just really cheap.
 Note: some supermarket pharmacies will only give a flu shot to those age 18 or older.
 I learned this the hard way when I took my then-17 year old daughter to get a flu shot, and we were turned away.